It is estimated that the average person takes about 5000-7000 steps per day. That doesn’t sound too far, does it?

 All Around Benefits

-◊ Walking is low impact; it doesn’t damage the joints.
+◊ Walking is a low-impact exercise that doesn’t strain the joints.

-Have you got comfortable walking shoes with cushioned soles?
-Buy yourself good ones and do your feet a favor – you will feel like you are walking on air.
-You won’t regret spending a bit extra on good walking shoes.
+Have you got cushioned soles on your walking shoes?
+Buy yourself some decent ones and do your feet a favor; you’ll feel like you’re walking on air.
+You will not be sorry if you invest a little more in comfortable walking shoes.

-Sedentary lifestyles definitely can contribute to weight gain and also increase your risk of health problems.
-One study estimated that in order for you to maintain a stable weight, you need to walk at least 150 minutes a week – remember to keep it brisk.
+Sedentary habits can help you gain weight and increase your risk of chronic diseases.
+To maintain a healthy weight, you must walk at least 150 minutes each week – keep it quick.

 Since muscle burns fat losing muscle is a bit counterproductive.
 Muscle is metabolically more active than fat; it helps you burn more calories each day.
 Toning and resistance exercises, which includes walking, help to counter the effects of muscle loss by preserving lean muscle as you lose weight.

-It helps to reduce the drop in your metabolic rate that occurs so often with weight loss, making your weight loss efforts easier to maintain.
-Walking also reduces age-related muscle loss, helping you retain your muscle strength and function as well.
+Walking is an excellent option for individuals who want to reduce their weight.
+It helps to prevent the drop in your metabolic rate that frequently occurs with weight loss, making it easier to keep off pounds.
+Walking also prevents muscular deterioration due on age, allowing you to maintain your muscle strength and function.

-One study showed how obese women who walked 3 times a week for 50-70 minutes reduced their waist circumferences by 1.1 inch.
-They also lost 1.5% of their body fat too.
+According to research, obese women who walked three times a week for 50-70 minutes reduced their waist circumferences by 1.1 inches.
+They also shed 1.5% of their body fat.

-It boosts your mood, decreasing feelings of stress, anxiety and depression.
-It makes your brain more sensitive to the hormones norepinephrine and serotonin – it is these hormones which relieve the feelings of depression and stimulate the release of endorphins, making you feel happy.
-Get out and walk!
+It improves your mood by lowering stress, anxiety, and sadness.
+It makes your brain more sensitive to the neurotransmitters norepinephrine and serotonin — these hormones which relieve depression and promote the release of endorphins, making you feel happy.
+Get out there and walk!